solariumphp/solarium/docs/queries/select-query/result-of-a-select-query/component-results/morelikethis-result.md

     echo '</table><br/><b>MLT results:</b><br/>';

-    // mlt results can be fetched by document id (the field defined as uniquekey in this schema)
+    // MLT results can be fetched by document id (the field defined as uniquekey in this schema)
     $mltResult = $mlt->getResult($document->id);
     if ($mltResult) {
         echo 'Max score: '.$mltResult->getMaximumScore().'<br/>';